CodieCoder/Portfolio/README.md

-This is the fornt end repo for portfolie website.
+This is the front end repo for portfolie website.
 The following tech was used :
 * JavaScript
 * NextJS